 The Iliad, we all know, is about the Trojan War.
-But if you have read the earlier units properly, you will realise that this epic deals with only a small part of the War.
+But if you have read the earlier Units carefully, you will realise that this epic deals with only a small part of the War.
 It narrates the incidents of the tenth year of the siege of Troy.
 The epic is mainly about Achilles and his quarrel with Agamemnon which results in miseries for the Greeks.
 Book I which is prescribed in your syllabus narrates the background of the quarrel and sets the action of the entire epic.
-This unit will deal only with Book I. It will help you get acquainted with the main incidents that happen here, the main characters that appear and the way they behave.
-It will also analyse some themes of Book I, and will explore the significant stylistic aspects of the Book.
-By the end of this unit, you will be able to-
+This Unit will deal only with Book I. It will help you get acquainted with the main incidents that happen here, the main characters that appear and the ways in which they behave.
+It will also analyse some themes of Book I, and will explore the significant stylistic aspects of the Book across this and the nect Unit.
+By the end of these two Units, you should be able to

-- critically interpret the first book of the Iliad prescribed in your syllabus; - understand the form, structure and the epic conventions employed in the text; - understand the nature of political formations and alliances in the ancient Greece - interpret the behaviour patterns of the heroic characters of the epic.
+- a) critically interpret the first book of the Iliad prescribed in your syllabus; - b) understand the form, structure and the epic conventions employed in the text; - c) understand the nature of political formations and alliances in the ancient Greece - d) interpret the behaviour patterns of the heroic characters of the epic.